 - STIs: Sexually transmitted infections, particularly chlamydia and gonorrhea, can damage fallopian tubes.

 - Weight.
 Being overweight or significantly underweight may affect normal ovulation.

 In a study published in the Canadian Medical Association Journal, a pair of researchers outlined key points about marijuana and fertility.

 “When marijuana was legalized for recreational use in Canada in October 2018 we realized, as fertility and endocrinology specialists, how little we knew about the effects of marijuana on fertility” explained study co-author Dr. Sara Ilnitsky to Longevity LIVE.
 “Once we reviewed what little literature exists, we felt it was important that our colleagues and patients understand that there are potential effects but that there is still a lot that is unknown.
 Now that marijuana is more accessible, it is likely that family physicians and other doctors will face more questions about the effects, including on fertility.”

 Whilst Ilnitsky admitted that the effects of cannabis on fertility are difficult to study in women since they don’t have a direct measure like semen parameters in men, they did come across some notable findings.
-29 out of the 201 participants in the study reported smoking cannabis in the preceding 3 months.
+29 out of 201 participants in the study reported smoking cannabis in the preceding 3 months.
 The study noted a significant delay in their ovulation.
 Additionally, the majority of women who didn’t ovulate at all were in the group that smoked cannabis.
-According to Ilnitsky, this raises suspicion that marijuana use could have an effect on ovulation.
-If ovulation doesn’t occur, that means there is no egg tea which will be released to be fertilized, which then means a lowered chance of pregnancy.
+According to Ilnitsky, this raises the suspicion that marijuana use could have an effect on ovulation.
+If ovulation doesn’t occur, that means there is no egg tea that will be released to be fertilized, which then means a lowered chance of pregnancy.

 Cannabis and male fertility